 To get the best fit when buying a belt on-line, it is important to select the correct size based upon an accurate measurement.
 Your belt size is not the same as your pants or waist size.
 Because your belt goes around you and your pants, your tucked in shirt, and your underwear, your belt size is usually one or two inches larger than your pants or waist size.

-What we are trying to determine here is your WAIST SIZE, i.e. the size to use for length when placing your order.
+What we are trying to determine here is your BELT SIZE, i.e. the size to use for length when placing your order.
 The BELT LENGTH from end to end is not considered for measurement purposes because it also includes the width of the buckle itself plus a few additional inches of leather that every belt must have to the left of the buckle once it’s fastened.

 From the last (widest) punched hole to the very end of the strap tip, a belt should measure 10cm / 4 inches for standard belts with five holes and 12,5cm / 5 inches for those with three holes (Hermes style).
 As a rule of thumb, when in the widest belt hole, the bes belt should be long enough to tuck the belt tip under your first belt loop.